emilyyzhangg/Closet-App/README.md

 sweatshirt.
 I think an app like this could help me improve my own daily style as well!

 ## User Stories
-- As a user, I want to be able to add images of my clothes to my digital closet
+- As a user, I want to be able to add clothes to my digital closet
-- As a user, I want to be able to manually sort my clothes into different categories
+- As a user, I want to be able to manually sort my clothes into different colours and categories
-- As a user, I want to be able to select pieces of clothing and see the images altogether
+- As a user, I want to be able to save outfits, consisting of preselected clothing and see the clothes all together
-- As a user, I want to be able to save outfits, consisting of preselected clothing
+- As a user, I want to be able to see all the clothing in my closet